 Use of Other Social Media Platforms

 Although virtual worlds remain a focus for GSAA, BreakThru has diversified its e-mentoring efforts to include an integrated array of social media and other communications tools to realize a truly “virtual” Alliance for students with disabilities.
 Key social media platforms include Facebook, LinkedIn, You Tube, as well as an interactive project website and blog.

-In order to support mentoring activities within Second Life, BreakThru also adopted a host of additional software platforms which supplement the use of the Virtual Learning Reserve.
+These additional software platforms supplement the use of the Virtual Learning Reserve.
 Research has found self-efficacy and self-determination are two criteria which influence the choice of a specific communication platform and reduce rates of abandonment (Coryell & Chlup, 2007; Jacobson, 2008).
 While many adults spend a great deal of time reading and writing outside of classrooms posting messages to social networks, chatting via instant message (IM), and communicating by text messaging, understanding the strategies that effective help them manage these technologies has received less attention (Lenhart, Arafeh, Smith, & Macgill, 2008).
 Researchers examining social media usage patterns of college students provide evidence that they vary across contexts.
 For instance, Druid (2010) found significant, positive relationships between text messaging frequency and literacy skills, but significant, negative relationships between text usage in certain contexts (e.g., Facebook and emails) and reading accuracy.
 This research suggests that postsecondary students demonstrating advance literacy abilities may be using social media differently than less academic proficiency.

 Though Second Life remains the marquee platform for research, BreakThru recognizes the necessity to support the use of Second Life through more traditional online methods.
-BreakThru hosts a project website, georgiabreakthru.org, which serves as the central hub of all online and social media efforts for the project.
+BreakThru hosts a project website, georgiaBreakThru.org, which serves as the central hub of all online and social media efforts for the project.
 In addition, the project staff maintains an active social media presence on Facebook and Twitter.
 These efforts, when combined with email and text messaging form the basis of all communication within the project.
 BreakThru attempts to provide each participant with options so that mentorship can take place using the platform that is most accessible and convenient for each individual.

 Key Findings to Date